 After October 1, up to half of the STSs may be removed for annual maintenance provided there is no operation of units without screens.

-Between Thanksgiving and the Monday of the 3rd week of December, STSs may be removed if the National Weather Service forecast for Ice Harbor Dam is below 20°F for 24 hours or longer.
+Between Thanksgiving and the start of winter maintenance, STSs may be removed early if the National Weather Service forecast for Ice Harbor Dam is below 20°F for 24 hours or longer.
 Prior to removing screens, request special permission from CENWW-OD-T, who will then inform NOAA Fisheries and FPOM.

 At the end of the season, make a formal determination as to the adequacy of STS screen mesh and replacement if necessary.